carlashley/tccprofile/README.md

                         example: 'org.example.foo'.
   --organization [organization]
                         Payload organization.
   --remove-profile      Allow the profile to be removed.
+Default is disallow
+                        removal.
   --services [services] [[services] ...]
                         Services to include in profile if found in TCC databases.
 Uses the service names as per Apple's PPPCP